MaltheGram/Projekt-Delfinen/README.md

 without closing the program.

 In "makePayment" it's possible to pay more than you're suppposed to.
 If you need to pay 1600 DKK, it's possible to pay 40000.

+ATM choosing whether to go with light or dark mode conflicts with clearing console.
+Temp. solution: Only have light mode.